KlaraJansi/ActiveDirectoryLab/README.md

 <h2>Description</h2>

-This is tutorial for set up the Active Directory Home Lab with Oracle Virtual Box.
-I installed Microsoft server 2019 as a domain controller and Windows 10 pro as a client.
-I also configured NAT and DHCP to be able to connect my client to domain. <br/>
+In this tutorial, the Active Directory home lab is set up with Oracle Virtual Box.
+The installation of Microsoft Server 2019 as a domain controller and Windows 10 Pro as a client on virtual machines is done.
+Additionally, the NAT and DHCP are configured to enable the client to connect to the domain.
+By following this tutorial, you will have the opportunity to learn how to set up an Active Directory home lab, which can be a valuable learning experience for those trying to get into IT field, and anyone interested in networking and virtualization. <br/>

 <h2>Languages and Utilities Used</h2>